k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/04_response_codes_and_supported_verbs.md

 # Response Codes and Supported Verbs

-After you have created your first  Web Service, let's learn about the various reponse codes and their usage and the different Web Service commands, options and examples:
+Now that you have created your first  Web Service, let's learn about the various reponse codes and their usage and the different Web Service commands, options and examples:

 -  [Response Codes](/articles/15_web_services/11_response_codes.md)